Are you getting enough iron daily?

 - Cabbage and Brussels sprouts.

-Other foods that are high in iron
+Other foods rich in iron include:

 - Blackstrap molasses.